 Pipe shall be checked for out-of-roundness (ovality).
 Some pipes may be too oval to fit into electrofusion sockets or exceed the ovality tolerance for saddle type fittings and shall be re-rounded with rounding tools or clamps.
 Re-rounding clamps shall ensure that the pipe diameter in the fusion zone is re-rounded, and the clamp assembly maintained in place during the welding and cooling phase.
-Where pipe cannot be re-rounded within the acceptance criteria other methods may be applied such as butt welding short pipe lengths to the end of the out of round pipe to allow conformity with the acceptance criteria.
+Where the pipe cannot be re-rounded within the acceptance criteria, or has excessive flat spots present on the outer surface (>3mm), other methods may be applied such as butt-welding short pipe lengths to the end of the out of round pipe to allow conformity with the acceptance criteria.